By Sean Marzinzik.

 Can my employer require me to wear a mask while at work?
 What if I have been vaccinated?

-The short answer is yes, employers can require their workers to wear masks under certain circumstances.
+The short answer is yes, employers can require their workers to wear a mask under certain circumstances.

 Employers are required by law to ensure the health and safety of workers at their workplace and are currently required to implement control measures to prevent worker exposure to COVID-19.
 If other controls (such as staying 2 metres apart or using barriers) are not possible or cannot be consistently applied, employers are expected to require workers whose duties bring them into close proximity to other workers or members of the public to wear masks.
 Also, employers are required to ensure that appropriate masks are used and that they are worn properly.
 In BC, most of the public is also required to wear masks in many indoor settings as a result of an order issued by the Minister of Public Safety and Solicitor General on November 24, 2020.